Consider the quantity, distribution, location and configuration of your Diffusion™ servers.

 You can also use replication between Diffusion servers to increase your

 solution's resilience.
-For more information, see High availability.
+For more information, see Server clusters for high availability.

 - Distribution of servers